Music

 Students will develop an awareness of music technologies and their use in the creation and presentation of music.
 They will be taught to recognise contrasting genres, styles and traditions of music, and develop some awareness of musical chronology.

-The curriculum enables them to engage with and appreciate the diverse heritage of music, in order to promote personal, social, intellectual and cultural development.
+The curriculum enables them to engage with and appreciate the diverse heritage of music, to promote personal, social, intellectual and cultural development.

 ASSESSMENT

-Students are assessed on their developing performance, composition and listening skills.
+Students are assessed through theory and listening tests, as well as their composition skills.
+In terms of their performance skills, they are assessed on their ability to play both solo and ensemble pieces.
 All students are assessed once per term and provided with specific feedback on how to improve.

-All students are taught to develop their skills in self-evaluation and peer assessment, which develops further in Key Stage 4.
+All students are taught to develop their skills in self-evaluation and peer assessment, which develops further in Key Stage 4 if they go onto study music at GCSE level.

 key stage 4

-We are pleased to offer to students the EDUQAS in Music GCSE, which places emphasis on practical exploration and creates opportunities to perform and compose their own work.
+In the very near future, we intend to offer to students the EDUQAS GCSE in Music, which places emphasis on practical exploration and creates opportunities for students to both compose and perform their own work.

-During the course students engage actively in the process of music study and develop performing skills individually and in groups to communicate musically.
-Students will develop their composing skills to organise musical ideas.
+During the course students will develop their composing skills to organise musical ideas.
+They will also engage actively in the process of music study to develop their performing skills individually and in groups to communicate musically.

 Learners will develop knowledge, understanding and skills needed to communicate effectively as musicians.
-We aim to broaden musical experience and interests, develop imagination and foster creativity.
+We aim to broaden students’ interests and musical experience and develop their imagination and foster creativity.